ENIACx64/ipk-projekt1/Readme.md

 ## Examples

 All of the examples will be using _localhost_ as the server address because the client will be the same machine as the server.
 Port number 12345 will be used.
+For privacy reasons, output of the _hostname_ request will not be shown.

 ### Using _curl_